Splitting fields and general differential Galois theory: Galois correspondence for normal extensions

-\begin{example} The following example is taken from~\cite{Rl} and~\cite{KL3}.
-We shall show that behavior of a normal extension and its group of automorphism can be very sophisticated.
+\begin{example} This example is borrowed from~\cite{Rl} and~\cite{KL3}.
+We show how bad a normal extension can be, and together with it its Galois group.

-We amount to nothing more than the case of one derivation.
-Let $K$ be an algebraically closed field of constants.
-Consider the equation $y'=y^3-y^2$.
-Then from corollary~\cite[p.~532]{Rl} it follows that its splitting field is
+We confine ourselves to the case of one derivation.
+Let the field $K$ be an algebraically closed field of constants.
+We consider the equation $y'=y^3-y^2$.
+Then it follows from Corollary on p.~532 in~\cite{Rl} that its splitting field is the following field:

 where $x_k$ are algebraically independent over $K$ and $x_k'=x^3_k-x^2_k$.
-It is easy to see that its differential Galois group is the group of all permutations of $x_k$, in other words, it coincides with the group of all permutations of natural numbers $S_{\mathbb N}$.
+As we see, its differential Galois group is the group of all permutations of the elements, that is, the permutation group $S_{\mathbb N}$ of the set of positive integers.